groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

   -> Symantec Corporation
 ```
 So ideally you should check for updates of SEP with the root certificate
-`VeriSign Class 3 Public Primary Certification Authority - G5` and with the certificate
+`VeriSign Class 3 Public Primary Certification Authority - G5` and with
-Intermediate `Symantec Corporation` or `Symantec Class 3 SHA256 Code Signing CA` in order
+the Intermediate certificate `Symantec Corporation` or `Symantec Class 3
-to limit as much as possible the files that could be validated as a Symantec update.
-So
+SHA256 Code Signing CA` to limit as much as possible the files that could
-it is necessary to upload at least one of these Symantec certificates to the DSAS.
+be validated as a Symantec update.
+So, it is necessary to upload at least
+one of these Symantec certificates to the DSAS.

 ## X509 certificate management

 #### Identification of X509 certificates

-X509 certificates are used in Windows signatures, but also for files signed by `openssl`.
+X509 certificates are used in Windows signatures, but also for files
+signed by `openssl`.

-From a Windows computer, with a right click and selecting the option `Properties` we could
+From a Windows computer, with a right click and selecting the option
-see the following menu
+`Properties` we could see the following menu

 ![Properties menu of a signed binary](en/CERT1.png)

-By clicking on `Details` and after` Display the certificate` we can see the chain of trust
+By clicking on `Details` and after` Display the certificate` we can see
+the chain of trust

 ![Chain of trust of a signed binary](en/CERT4.png)

-This allows the root certificate and all the certificates used to sign the file to be seen.
+This allows the root certificate and all the certificates used to sign
+the file to be seen.

 #### Preparation of X509 certificates

-The most important point for the preparation of a certificate for importation into the DSAS
+The most important point for the preparation of a certificate for
-is to know the provenance of the certificate.
-Ideally the certificate is supplied directly by
+importation into the DSAS is to know the provenance of the certificate.
-the software editor via a secure method.
-A usual means of recovering a certificate is directly from the
+Ideally the certificate is supplied directly by the software editor via a
+secure method.
+A usual means of recovering a certificate is directly from
-editors website use https.
-However, this is not always possible, especially for Symantec as above.
+the editor’s website use https.
+However, this is not always possible,
+especially for Symantec as above.

-In the absence of distribution via a website, all the certificates used for
+In the absence of distribution via a website, all the certificates used
-Windows signatures are embedded in the signed binaries themselves.
-So if
+for Windows signatures are embedded in the signed binaries themselves.
-you are __ sure__ where a binary comes from you can use the binary itself as a
+So, if you are __ sure__ where a binary comes from you can use the binary
-certificate source.
+itself as a certificate source.

 On the same menu as below on the `Details` tab we can see

 ![Details of a certificate](en/CERT5.png)

 with the option of `copy to file`.
-This option allows all the certificates of the chain of
+This option allows all the
-trust to be saved.
-It is necessary to select from `save the certificate in base64 encoded X.509`
+certificates of the chain of trust to be saved.
+It is necessary to select
-format as
+from `save the certificate in base64 encoded X.509` format as

 ![Export of a base64 certificate](en/CERT7.png)